graevy/graevy.github.io/content/posts/roms.md

 draft: false
 ---

-This is a step-by-step guide to ~~smugly link whenver someone asks me to root their phone~~ installing a custom for your android phone.
+This is a step-by-step guide to ~~smugly link whenver someone asks me to root their phone~~ installing a custom rom for your android phone.

 Intermediate difficulty[^19]; we'll be using a terminal (powershell[^6] on windows).
 You'll have to retrieve some information about your phone and your desired rom that I can't easily help you get.
 If you're stuck, bring your phone to open hack night so we can fix it.